-Other than my camera there’s just one thing that I bring with me nearly everywhere I go when I’m both at home and on the road, my Klean Kanteen.
+Other than my camera there’s just one thing that I bring with me nearly everywhere I go, my Klean Kanteen.

 Like Vibram FiveFingers, I’m a big fan of Klean Kanteen and their BPA free (healthy), reusable water bottles.
 Buying and drinking bottled water is extremely wasteful, typically less clean than tap water, and a waste of money.
 (For an amazing, eye opening documentary on bottled water watch Tapped)